An ankle sprain is a stretch injury of the ligaments that support the ankle.

 • Strengthening exercises help support your ankle and are preventative.

-If full mobility is not restored in time, Dr. Smith can recommend more aggressive forms of treatment, including surgical options.
+If full mobility is not restored in time, we can recommend more aggressive forms of treatment, including surgical options.
 Your ankle needs time to regain strength.
 It may take a few weeks to several months for your ankle to heal completely.
 Ankles can be easily re-injured if not allowed to heal properly before returning to work or sports.